Nishant2009/ERA-AI/README.md

-# ERA-AI
+# ERA AI
-A simple AI to perform basic task on windows by voice commands
+ A simple AI project to do some basic works on voice commands